Back to all reviews

 I haven't personally used Zoom phone calls very much, so my experience with this feature is limited.
 However, from the few Zoom phone calls I attended in a group setting, I can say that they all went down without any issues.

-One thing to keep in mind is that the phone call audio quality will directly depend on internet speed, so a stable connection with at least moderate speed at your workplace is necessary for a smooth experience.
+One thing to keep in mind is that the phone call audio quality directly depends on internet speed.
+So, if you want a smooth experience, you’ll need a stable connection and at least moderate internet speed.

 Zoom’s main cons